Big Picard theorems and algebraic hyperbolicity for varieties admitting a variation of Hodge structures: Introduction

 \subsection{Some new developments}

-Shortly after this paper appeared on arXiv, Brunebarbe-Brotbek \cite[Theorem 1.5]{BB20} proved the Borel hyperbolicity of $U$ in \cref{main} under the additional assumption that the local monodromy of the $\bC$-PVHS at infinity is unipotent.
-Moreover, they also obtained a weaker result than \cref{Picard} in \cite[Theorem 1.7]{BB20}, in which they showed that for a quasi-projective manifold $U$ admitting a $\bZ$-PVHS with quasi-finite period map, there is a finite \'etale cover $\tilde{U}\to U$ so that the projective compactification $X$ of $\tilde{U}$ is \emph{Borel hyperbolic} modulo $X-\tilde{U}$.
-Our proofs are indeed quite different: Brotbek-Brunebarbe's proof is based on their Second Main theorem using the \emph{Griffiths-Schmid metric}, which coincides with the curvature form of the Griffiths line bundle.
-This keen observation is crucial in their proof and thus their method is more ``canonical" than us.
-However, the methods developed in this paper is more flexible to extend main results in a more general setting: in a forthcoming paper, we proved that \cref{main,thmx:refined} in this paper still hold for varieties admitting \emph{generalized variation of Hodge structures}.
+Shortly after this paper appeared on arXiv, Brunebarbe--Brotbek \cite[Theorem 1.5]{BB20} proved the Borel hyperbolicity of $U$ in \cref{main} under the additional assumption that the local monodromy of the $\bC$-PVHS at infinity is unipotent.
+Moreover, they also obtained a weaker result than \cref{Picard} in \cite[Theorem~1.7]{BB20}, in which they showed that for a quasi-projective manifold $U$ admitting a $\bZ$-PVHS with quasi-finite period map, there is a finite \'etale cover $\tilde{U}\to U$ so that the projective compactification $X$ of $\tilde{U}$ is \emph{Borel hyperbolic} modulo $X-\tilde{U}$.
+Our proofs are indeed quite different: Brotbek--Brunebarbe's proof is based on their Second Main Theorem using the \emph{Griffiths--Schmid metric}, which coincides with the curvature form of the Griffiths line bundle.
+Let us also mention that result similar to \cref{general type2} is also obtained by Brunebarbe in \cite[Theorem 1.1]{Bru20} when the underlying local system of the $\bC$-PVHS is defined over $\bZ$.

-Let us also mention that a similar result of \cref{general type2} is also obtained by Brunebarbe in \cite[Theorem 1.1]{Bru20} when the underlying local system of the $\bC$-PVHS is defined over $\bZ$.
+In \cite{BD21} Cadorel and the author generalized \cref{main,thmx:refined,Picard symmetric} in this paper to quasi-compact K\"ahler manifolds admitting \emph{nilpotent Higgs bundles}.
+More recently, in \cite[Theorem 0.1]{CDY22} Cadorel, Yamanoi and the author proved that for any complex quasi-projective normal variety $X$, if there is a big representation $\varrho\colon \pi_1(X)\to GL_N(\bC)$ such that the Zariski closure of $\varrho(\pi_1(X))$ is a semisimple algebraic group, then there is a proper Zariski closed subset $Z\subsetneq X$ such that \begin{itemize} \item any closed subvariety of $X$ not contained in $X$ is log general type; \item $X$ is Picard hyperbolic modulo $Z$. \end{itemize} We stress here that \cref{main} in this paper is applied in \cite{CDY22}.